Toward a Physical Theory of Intelligence: Intelligence and Generalised Dissipation: The Physical Drive for Cognition

-An instructive analogy comes from applied mathematics and classical physics.
-A projectile follows a parabolic trajectory not because the system ``chooses'' that path, but because it is the unique solution consistent with the governing equations and constraints.
-In the same sense, intelligent behaviour arises as the natural resolution of the reversible-dissipative constraints governing an open system interacting with its environment.
-Given persistent free-energy gradients and limits on how dissipation can be effected, the formation of internal informational structure and goal-directed control is not incidental but inevitable: it is the most effective way for the system to maximise entropy production under the constraints it faces.
+In the exact same sense, intelligent behaviour arises as the natural macroscopic resolution of the reversible-dissipative constraints governing an open system interacting with a complex environment.
+Given persistent macroscopic gradients and strict physical limits on how CCEs can be instantiated, the formation of internal informational structure and goal-directed control is inevitable: it is the most efficient dynamics for the system to maximise global gradient degradation under the boundary conditions it faces.

-Under this interpretation, intelligence is not an anomaly within physical law, but a direct and highly structured expression of the second law in complex, open systems.
-Because irreversible information processing defines a direction of influence that cannot be undone \cite{landauer1961irreversibility,seifert2012stochastic}, intelligence is inherently time-asymmetric.
-It exists only in systems whose dynamics distinguish past from future through dissipative structure, and whose internal organisation allows entropy production to be increasingly concentrated into goal-aligned, environmentally mediated work.
-In this sense, the emergence and progression of intelligent behaviour reflects the same physical drive that underlies nonequilibrium processes themselves: the tendency of constrained systems to realise ever more effective pathways for entropy production.
+Because the irreversible collapse of a CCE defines a direction of influence that cannot be undone \cite{landauer1961irreversibility,seifert2012stochastic}, intelligence is inherently time-asymmetric.
+The emergence and evolutionary progression of intelligent agents reflects the exact same underlying physical drive that governs all macroscopic processes: the relentless tendency of constrained, far-from-equilibrium systems to realise ever more effective pathways for generalised dissipation.